vitessio/website/content/en/docs/user-guides/configuration-advanced/shard-isolation-atomicity.md

 As expected, we start getting errors since we are attempting a Vitess "transaction" across multiple shards.

-If we limited ourselves to writes that only target a single of the multiple shards, this would work fine, e.g.:
+If we limited ourselves to writes that only target a single one of the multiple shards, this would work fine, e.g.:

 ```sh
 $ ./method2_working.sh